wpm/Astar-Maze-Solver/README.md

 Installation
 ============

-You must have the Boost Graph Library installed.
+You must have the Boost Graph Library version 1.44 or higher installed.
 Set BOOST\_PATH in the Makefile to point to the root of your Boost include tree.
 The _astar-maze_ program builds in the distribution directory and does not install anywhere else on the system.

 History